Azure/azure-documentdb-datamigrationtool/TESTS.md

 ### MongoDb

-The simplest way to run the functional tests for Mongo, would be to use the **[mongo][mongo-docker]** container image from Docker Hub.
+Run functional tests for Mongo with the **[mongo][mongo-docker]** container image from Docker Hub.
 To start a new mongo instance in a Docker installation:

 ```bash
 docker pull mongo

 docker run --detach --publish 27017:27017 mongo
 ```